SAMS0N1TE/LakeShark-Flipper/README.md

 **UART.** Wire the Flipper to the radio's header, then set the link to UART in settings.

+## Do not power the ESP32-P4 from the Flipper 5V pin.
 | Flipper | Radio |
 | --- | --- |
 | Pin 13 (TX) | RX |